 When will the cover not pay out?

-A claim for benefit will not be paid if:
+A claim will not be paid if:

 - The diagnosis of cancer does not meet the definition of cancer in the policy conditions.

 - A member opts out of their membership (for example for tax reasons or they have recently received treatment for cancer) or the policy is terminated.